What is a DSO?

 How many classes do I need?

 International F1 students must take a minimum of 12 credit hours every fall and spring semester.
-Of the 12 credit hours: 9 must be face-to-face, and 3 may be online.
+Of the 12 credit hours 9 must be face-to-face, and only 1 class or 3 credit hours may be online.
 (Hybrid classes count as face-to-face classes).

-F1 students may enjoy a summer break from school unless it is their first semester in the U.S., then they must take 9 credit hours (6 face-to-face) for that initial summer semester and will have the following summer off.
+F1 students may enjoy a summer break from school unless it is their first semester in the U.S., then they must take 9 credit hours.
+Of the 9 credit hours 6 must be face-to-face, and only 1 class or 3 credit hours may be online.
+(Hybrid classes count as face-to-face classes).
+Students will be eligible to have the following summer off.

 What is considered a face-to-face, hybrid or online course?